-The following Corporate Crime guidance note Produced in partnership with Jeremy Phillips QC and Charles Forrest of Francis Taylor Building provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Jeremy Phillips QC and Charles Forrest of Francis Taylor Building provides comprehensive and up to date legal information covering:

 A local authority has a duty to inspect its area from time to time for any statutory nuisances, and where a complaint of a statutory nuisance is made to them by a person living in its area, it must take such steps as are reasonably practicable to investigate the complaint.